 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities as of the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results may differ from those estimates.
 Management considers many factors in selecting appropriate financial accounting policies and controls, and in developing the estimates and assumptions that are used in the preparation of these financial statements.
 Management must apply significant judgment in this process.
 In addition, other factors may affect estimates, including expected business and operational changes, sensitivity and volatility associated with the assumptions used in developing estimates, and whether historical trends are expected to be representative of future trends.
 The estimation process often may yield a range of potentially reasonable estimates of the ultimate future outcomes, and management must select an amount that falls within that range of reasonable estimates.
-Estimates are used in the following areas, among others: development liability, accrued expenses, prepaid expenses, convertible debt and taxes.
+Estimates are used in the following areas, among others: development liability, accrued expenses, prepaid expenses, convertible debt, reserves for variable consideration, reserves for excess or obsolete inventories, and income taxes.